kkedzierskim/currency-app/README.md

 - scheduled method updating data every 24h
 - saving every request at database
 - list of all available currencies and it's exchange rates
-- conversion based on the exchange rate for the following parameters: amount from which currency, to which currency
+- conversion based on the exchange rate for the following parameters: amount, from which currency, to which currency

 documentation: